-All the activities students engage in throughout the term are part of the learning process and will be evaluated in accordance with the evaluation and grading criteria set forth in Section 5.2.
+All the activities students engage during the term are part of the learning process and will be evaluated in accordance with the evaluation and grading criteria set forth in Section 5.2.

-Active participation by students is essential in this process
+Active participation by students is essential in this process.

-Large group sessions: For the large group sessions, students must have thoroughly read the handbook and other materials as indicated by the lecturer.
+Large group sessions: For the large group sessions, students must have thoroughly read the handbook and other materials prior to each session, as indicated by the lecturer.

 As a result of the above, a dynamic class session is expected, with lecturerstudent as well as student-student interaction.
 Students are encouraged to comment on current events and relate them to the course content already studied.
-The goal is for students to be actively involved in the classroom session.
+The goal is for students to be actively involved in each session.